 Am I the only one who thinks this is weird?
 In CrossFit we have a ton of REALLY strong, independent women, but for some reason a few of them seem completely fine with songs that reduce them to nothing more than a collection of body parts, and/or sexual playthings.
-I don't want to be around when songs like this are played because it makes me feel sad for the ladies who like this music, and embarrassed/awkward around the ladies who don't.
+I don't want to be around when songs like this are on because it makes me feel sad for the ladies who like this music, and embarrassed/awkward around the ladies who don't.

 I know, I know, we all have our guilty pleasures, and it's hard to find hip-hop songs that don't break this rule, but we need to stop playing stuff like this.

 Some songs are cool and tough for a while, but then in the middle they'll have some weird extended instrumental break that causes the ever dreaded awkward silence.
 Trainers begin nervously cheering for people in an effort to fill the white space.
 Self-conscious lifters take a break from the intensity to avoid any un-camouflaged grunting and panting.
 The energy in the room just sort of deflates.